universitytheater/utheater.github.io/_shows/2022/winter/heirs.md

   - name: Belle Nahoom
     role: Assistant Stage Manager
     bio:  is a first year.
 She has previously been involved in Theatre 24 and Staged Readings.
 She is also part of the Commedia Dell’Arte Improv group on campus.
 She is very grateful to everyone involved to be a part of this experience.
+  - name: Seth Nguyen
+    role: Assistant Scenic Designer
+    bio: "is a fourth-ish year in the College.
+Credits: The Winter's Tale (Stage Manager), Macbeth (Assistant Stage Manager), A Weekend of Workshops: The Asian Crime Show Play (Director), Waiting for Godot (Props Designer), Dry Land (Assistant Scenic Designer), and Theater[24] (Curator, Writer).
+He is excited to tell you about the wonderful qualities of mahogany."
   - name: Becky Vazquez
     role: Assistant Props Designer
   - name: Amy Lu